dhruvtest/git-learning-demo/README.md

 ## How to contribute?

-Lorem Ipsum dummy text based on artificial languages
+Lorem Ipsum dummy text based on artificial languages.
+Fork this repository and do pull request.

 ## Contributors
 - Dhruv